amommendes/glue-utilities/README.md

 - [ ] Add Catalog Name in "DBS"
 - [ ] Unit Tests
 - [ ] Add drivers to other databases (MySQL, SQL Server, etc)
+- [ ] Migrate all databases at once (probably listing all databases with boto3)
+- [ ] Handle case sensitive databases, as Postgres
+- [ ] Unit tests